TERREMEMBER/znbase/docs/content/v2.2/deploy/multi-dc/2dc-deployment.md

 To create the producer universe, follow these steps.

-1. Create the “yugabyte-producer” universe using the [Manual deployment](../../manual-deployment) steps.
+1. Create the “ZNbase-producer” universe using the [Manual deployment](../../manual-deployment) steps.

 2. Create the the tables for the APIs being used.